rossyndicate/yojoa-rs-secchi/README.md

 # Folders

 `data` this is a symlink folder that houses all of the data referenced in these scripts.
 See notes at the bottoms of this readme for creating your own symlink folder.
+The subdirectories of this folder should read: fromDrive, upstreamRS, matchups, models, output, in-situ.

 `programs` contains the scripts that perform post-processing and collation of the GEE ouput from the `landsat_c2` folder.